Sage-Bionetworks-Challenges/brats-dream-challenge-infra/README.md

 To score a submission, run the following command:

     python score.py \
-      --parent_id <Synapse ID to log folder> \
+      --parent_id <Synapse ID to a folder storing logs> \
-      -s <filepath to Synapse configuration file, .synapseConfig> \
+      -s <filepath to Synapse configuration file> \
       -c <filepath to CaPTk application> \
       -g <filepath to tarball/zipped archive of ground truth> \
       -p <filepath to tarball/zipped archive of predictions>

-Two output files are produced, `results.json` and `scores.csv`, where:
+For example:

+    python score.py \
+      --parent_id syn26003183 \
+      -s ~/.synapseConfig \
+      -c /Applications/CaPTk_1.8.1.app/Contents \
+      -g ~/goldstandard.zip \
+      -p ~/predictions.zip

+Results are returned in two files, where:

-- `results.json` is a JSON file containing metric averages across all scored predictions
+- `results.json` is a JSON file containing metric averages across all scored segmentations, along with additional information such as submission status, number of cases evaluated, etc.
-- `scores.csv` is a CSV file containing individual metric scores
+- `scores.csv` is a CSV file containing individual metric scores of each segmentation

 ## Running with Docker

-_TODO_
+To use the [evaluation model], first log in to the Synapse Docker hub and get the image:

+    docker login docker.synapse.org
+    docker pull docker.synapse.org/syn25829067/evaluation

+#### Validation

+To validate a submission, run the following command:

+    docker run \
+      -v /path/to/goldstandard:/goldstandard.zip:ro \
+      -v /path/to/predictions:/predictions.zip:ro \
+      docker.synapse.org/syn25829067/evaluation:v1 \
+        validate.py -e FileEntity

+where `/path/to/goldstandard` and `/path/to/predictions` are the absolute paths to the ground truth and prediction tarballs/zipped archives, respectively.

+#### Scoring

+To score a submission, run the following command:

+    docker run \
+      -v /path/to/.synapseConfig:/.synapseConfig \
+      -v /path/to/goldstandard:/goldstandard.zip:ro \
+      -v /path/to/predictions:/predictions.zip:ro \
+      docker.synapse.org/syn25829067/evaluation:v1 \
+        score.py --parent_id syn21246349

+where `/path/to/.synapseConfig`, `/path/to/goldstandard`, and
+`/path/to/predictions` are the absolute paths to the Synapse configuration file, ground truth and prediction tarballs/zipped archive.

 <!-- Links -->